Oh, Balaclava…can you come into the study for a minute? How are you? Seems like we never talk any more these days!

 I didn’t hear Roll The Dice’s first album Live In Gothenberg but a quick bum around the blogs finds mentions of Tangerine Dream, Cluster, Kosmische slop in general (I’ve already written at least four reviews on this site where I reference Klaus Schulze, so this time I won’t).
 You can imagine.
 People either do this stuff well (Emeralds) or they don’t (insert unfave here).
 In Dust, their second album, doesn’t really sound cosmic; it’s a murkier proposition entirely.
 Space to Earth.
 Astral to ashes.
 The sleeve sets the tone, visually echoing slaveships and factory drones.
 The band’s name in baroque writing but with the colours drained out and washed away.
 If it’s been tea-stained by broken-kneed sweatshop children, I wouldn’t be surprised (it hasn’t).

-This time, the synths are still
+This time, the synths are still rolling but left to grumble and gently seethe and, to

 Continue reading Roll The Dice – In Dust […]